-With just over a week to go until the deadline for 2020 submissions (Sunday 31 January and NOT A SECOND LATER, you hear us?) design projects from all over Ireland and from Irish designers overseas are beginning to come in thick and fast.
+With less than two weeks to go until the deadline for 2022 submissions (Tuesday the 31 January and NOT A SECOND LATER, you hear us?) design projects from all over Ireland and from Irish designers overseas are beginning to come in thick and fast.
 Hitting a stumbling block with your own submission?
 Here are some of our Frequently Asked Questions that might help you out...

 Am I eligible to submit?

 If you are a designer, of any nationality, living and working in Ireland, or an Irish designer living and working anywhere else in the world and you're working in the broad field of communication design, you are eligible to submit.
 If you are a student you might be eligible to submit, but that depends on the work in question.
 More on that below...

 If you answered yes to one of the above and you have published professional work between 1 January and 31 December 2022 that can be considered as communication design (that's graphic, print, digital, branding, identity, motion, insert subcategory here...), then yes, send it this way.